KevinTheMix/CheatSheets/# IT/# Network & Security/Certificates.md

 # Certificates

-(Public Key) Certificates are a means to attest the authenticity & trustworthiness of an entity (eg some information or website), more accurately of its associated **public key**.
+**(Public Key) Certificates** are a means to attest the authenticity & trustworthiness of an entity (eg some information or website), more accurately of its associated **public key**.
 It is a document containing certain metadata (subject, validity start/end), the trusted issuer identity (CA name & tamper-proof **digital signature**), and a **public key**.
 Certificates are notably used in **TLS** (for HTTPS), and **SAML** authentication (to represent a logged user).
+(ChatGPT:) _In summary, an SSL/TLS certificate is a digital file stored on the server.
+When a client requests a secure connection, the server reads this file and transmits its contents as part of the initial SSL/TLS handshake process_

 ## Quick Tips